woniland/ski_jump/instructions/3-Programmer.md

 Your main task will be to provide the dataset - i.e. the starting point for the Engineer.
 We will do so by inventing our own universe in which we dictate the laws of physics.
-By chance, the laws will be similar to our own universe, but we will not tell this fact to the engineer.
 In order to generate these dataset we develop a set of tools, which we can then execute.

-_Hint_: It often makes sense to do the implementation and the unit test in parallel.
+_Hint_: It often makes sense to do the implementation (Step 1) and the unit test (Step 2) in parallel.
-This way it could e.g. make sense to just put the implementation of the trajectory and its associated unit tests into one branch.
+This way it could, e.g., make sense to just put the implementation of the trajectory and its associated unit tests into one branch.

 You will work on the `src/generate.py` file - take a look there!